• Skip to primary navigation

 • Cover the bowl and allow to rest for 10 minutes.

-• Divide the dough into portions depending on the size you prefer.
+• Divide the dough into 7 portions

 • Cover the cooked pita to maintain the soft texture, until you are ready to serve.

-Notes
+Recipe Notes

 1. Ensure that the water added to the dry ingredients is just warm, not too hot or too cold.
-Too cold and the yeast will not enable the dough to rise and very hot water will kill the yeast.
-If you have a thermometer, it should read between 100°F – 115°F ( 37°C – 46°C).
+Too cold and the yeast will not enable the dough to rise, and very hot water will kill the yeast.
+If you have a thermometer, it should read between 100°F – 115°F (37°C – 46°C).

-*Nutrition Disclaimer
+Nutrition

 More All recipes